Sinead Farrelly: NJ/NY Gotham FC, 2023–2024

 In the summer of 2022, Farrelly decided to resume her professional football career, quit her job, and moved from California to Pennsylvania to resume training.
 Her former college coach Steve Swanson connected Farrelly to NJ/NY Gotham FC general manager Yael Averbuch West, who arranged a tryout.
 Farrelly chose Gotham in part due to the number of former Thorns teammates on the team, including Michelle Betos, McCall Zerboni, and Allie Long, and Averbuch West, who had competed against Farrelly during her own playing career.

 On 25 March 2023, over six years after her retirement from professional soccer, Farrelly signed for NJ/NY Gotham FC on a one-year contract with an option for 2024.
 She debuted with Gotham FC on 1 April 2023, as a 70th-minute substitute against OL Reign.

 On 7 June 2024, Farrelly announced her retirement from professional football due to post-concussion syndrome.

 International career

 United States

 Farrelly has represented the United States at the U-15, U-16, U-17, U-20, and U-23 levels.
+In 2011 she was called up to a United States Women's National Team (USWNT) training camp in the lead-up to the 2011 World Cup, but declined a successive invitation and did not go to the World Cup.
+It was stated later that the pressure she felt from her club coach, Paul Riley, factored into this decision.